mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1601 : arithmetic filter optimisation
 - #1616 : Change selected stack with single click on tree widget
 - #1625 : Allow adding extra stacks to a dataset
+- #1625 : Load recons to an existing dataset

 Fixes
 -----